FDA-AI/FDAi/docs/community_directory/healthcare_providers/README.md

 ## Regular Updates

 We aim to keep the directory up-to-date.
-Healthcare providers are encouraged to regularly update their pages and contributions to reflect any new developments or changes in their organization's involvement with the dFDA.
+Healthcare providers are encouraged to regularly update their pages and contributions to reflect any new developments or changes in their organization's involvement with the FDAi.

 ## Contact

 For any questions or assistance, please refer to the contact information provided in the `CONTRIBUTING.md` file.

-Thank you for your participation and contribution to the dFDA project.
+Thank you for your participation and contribution to the FDAi project.
 Together, we can revolutionize the way healthcare is regulated and delivered.